CodingChessVariants/codingchessvariants.github.io/source/api/engine/gameTypes.rst

 Win Conditions
 ================

 Represents conditions for stalemates or checkmates.
+These are evaluated every turn to see if the game should end.
+The win conditions should be specified in each game type.
+The standard win conditions have already been implemented.
+These are:

+- Checkmate,
+- Stalemate by no legal moves
+- Stalemate by three-fold-repetition
+- Stalemate by the 50-move rules
+- Stalemate by insufficient material.

 Methods
 -------